-1. How many university-level students are poised to become teachers over the next few years?1.
-Why have teachers retired early or resigned since 2012?
-2. What are the results from exit1.
-How many of the following are teaching in the state? a.
-Certified teachers Recruitment Recovery Retention teacher preparation programs, disaggregated by elementary, junior high, and high school levels?
+Recruitment Recovery Retention How many university-level students are poised to become teachers over the next few years?
+How many students are in teacher preparation programs, disaggregated by elementary, junior high, and high school levels?
 What can be done to recruit high school students to major in education with the intention to pursue a career in teaching math or science?
 What can be done to increase high school student's interest in pursuing teaching?
-How has the one-year residency program affected fourth-year university-level students majoring in education? a.
-What are the consequences of university-level students majoring in education changing their major to avoid the residency program? b.
-How many students change from an education major to a different major? f.
-Is there an adequate number of mentor teachers for residency programs? a.
+How has the one-year residency program affected fourth-year university-level students majoring in education?
+What are the consequences of university-level students majoring in education changing their major to avoid the residency program?
+How many students change from an education major to a different major?
+Is there an adequate number of mentor teachers for residency programs?
 If not, why has the number declined?
-What best practices for recruiting people to the teaching profession are working in other students are poised to become teachers over the next few years?
-2. How many students are in teacher preparation programs, disaggregated by elementary, junior high, and high school levels?
-3. What can be done to recruit high school students to major in education with the intention to pursue a career in teaching math or science?
-4. What can be done to increase high school student's interest in pursuing teaching?
-5. How has the one-year residency program affected fourth-year university-level students majoring in education? a.
-What are the consequences of university-level students majoring in education changing their major to avoid the residency program? b.
-How many students change from an education major to a different major?
-6. Is there an adequate number of mentor teachers for residency programs? a.
-If not, why has the number declined? or resigned since 2012?
+What best practices for recruiting people to the teaching profession are working in other states?
+Why have teachers retired early or resigned since 2012?
 What are the results from exit interviews of teachers who leave school districts?
 What are the results of CLASS Measures surveys conducted throughout the state?
 How have the inadequacies of accountability evaluation affected teacher morale?
 How has the lack of pay raises affected teacher morale?
-What best practices for preventing teacher burnout are teaching in the state? a.
-Certified teachers b.
-Uncertified teachers c.
-Teachers with an alternative certification d.
-Teachers with temporary assignment designation How many teachers will be eligible for retirement by 2026?
+What best practices for preventing teacher burnout are working in other states?
+How many of the following are teaching in the state?
+Certified teachers Uncertified teachers Teachers with an alternative certification Teachers with temporary assignment designation How many teachers will be eligible for retirement by 2026?
 What can be done to increase the number of minority teachers?
 How can increased documentation requirements affect teacher morale?
-What best practices for retaining teachers are working in other
+What best practices for retaining teachers are working in other states?